12 Best Things to Do in Aosta Valley, Italy

 Collegiate church and the cloister of Sant’Orso

-The external courtyard houses the lime tree of Sant’Orso, so named because the legend says it was planted by the Saint around 1530: since 1924, this majestic tree is a National Monument.
-The Collegiate church and the medieval cloister are located beyond the Roman walls, in an area of Aosta very beautiful to see, full of shops.
+The external courtyard houses the lime tree of Sant’Orso, so named because the legend says it was planted by the Saint around 1530: since 1924, this majestic tree has been a National Monument.
+The Collegiate church and the medieval cloister are located beyond the Roman walls in an area of Aosta that is very beautiful to see, full of shops.

 Megalithic area of Aosta

 Before leaving Aosta, visit the megalithic area of Saint-Martin-de-Corléans, an important archaeological site unearthed in 1969, with significant evidence of almost five millennia of history, from the final moments of the Neolithic to the present day.

 At about 50 km from Aosta stands the Fort of Bard, one of the symbols of Aosta Valley: a nucleus of imposing and majestic stone buildings inaccessible from the outside.